department-of-veterans-affairs/vets-website/_disability/6-agentorange-thailand-military-bases.md

 Yes, if:

-- You served perimeter security duty on RTAF bases in Thailand including U-Tapao, Ubon, Nakhon Phanom, Udorn, Takhli, Korat, or Don Muang.
+- You served perimeter security duty on RTAF bases in Thailand, including U-Tapao, Ubon, Nakhon Phanom, Udorn, Takhli, Korat, or Don Muang.
-- You served perimeter security duty while stationed on a US Army installations in Thailand.
+- You served perimeter security duty while stationed on a U.S. Army installation in Thailand.

-### Who is covered:
+### Who is covered

 You, your dependents and survivors